 A second option is critical illness (CI) insurance.
 You can buy a critical illness policy through an independent insurance broker and it will pay out a lump-sum benefit if you are diagnosed with one of the illnesses specified in the policy.
 The benefit is tax-free and receiving this benefit doesn’t affect the amount of disability benefits you may also be receiving.
 When you collect, there are no requirements as to how the money is spent.

-The idea of receiving a lump-sum payment of perhaps hundreds of thousands of dollars to help pay for top-notch medical treatment if you are diagnosed with cancer or another critical illness sounds like a smart idea, but unfortunately critical illness insurance is costly and the situations it covers are limited.
+The idea of receiving a lump-sum payment of perhaps hundreds of thousands of dollars to help pay for things like retrofitting your home with accessible fixtures, ongoing nanny care for your children and help with housekeeping, but unfortunately critical illness insurance is costly and the situations it covers are limited.
 Typical premiums for a $200,000 policy for a 40-year-old non-smoker add up to $2,000 a year for a 10-year term.
 More problematic is the fact that the policies are not standardized and problems often arise when payouts have to be made.
 For instance, some policies will cover only five illnesses, while more comprehensive ones cover up to 25.
 Such policies can also have stringent requirements regarding survival periods that have to be met after the disability is sustained before a payout is made.
 If your illness doesn’t meet the requirements exactly, the policy may not pay out a dime.